By Pat Edwards and Jo-Brew

 A road crew upgrading the Pacific Highway near Talent, OR.
 Photo courtesy of the Talent Historical Society.

-Our two books, OREGON’S MAIN STREET: U.S. Highway 99 “The Stories” and “The Folk History” are meant to give you an idea of what life was like, living and growing up in the communities that lie along its path.
+Our two books, OREGON’S MAIN STREET: U.S. Highway 99 “The Stories” and “The Folk History,” are meant to give you an idea of what life was like and what it was like to grow up in the communities that lie along its path.

 Join us on our journey through these communities as we wend our way north from the California border, where the Pacific Highway first started from that shovelful of dirt.
-You’ll learn about some interesting but lesser-known aspects of their histories and the people who were instrumental in making them what they are today.
+You’ll learn about some interesting yet lesser-known aspects of their histories and the people who were instrumental in shaping them into what they are today.

 Sit back and enjoy your trip through Oregon’s heartland.
-You just may decide that you want to actually get in your car and follow the original paths taken by the old Pacific Highway and visit some of the remarkable communities and sites along the way.
+You may decide you want to get in your car and follow the original route of the old Pacific Highway, visiting some of the remarkable communities and sites along the way.
 Get off the Interstate 5 freeway for a while, and you will discover a whole, not-so-new Oregon that awaits rediscovery.

 *Special note: These books are offered through Amazon separately; however, if you would like to purchase both and save on some postage, contact Pat Edwards at Groundwaters Publishing.